What is pronation? Pronation is an integral part of the human body and should be considered when working out or running.

 Neutral running shoes for the neutral condition of the feet

-Beginners at walking or running would like to have extra cushioning shoes; for more support to help legs lower stress while muscles get stronger.
+Beginners at walking or running would like extra cushioning shoes for more support to help lower leg stress while muscles strengthen.
 Natural running shoes give more ground contact to the feet.

 Read Next – Running Shoes for Supination Condition Features